Your needs will be met one by one in some of the smallest class sizes around!

-Things that only small schools like WAHAHA could do
+Things that only small schools like WAHAHA can do

-WAHAHA is proud to be a smaller-sized Japanese school in Fukuoka and therefore be able to maintain a cozy, friendly and family-like atmosphere.
-Not only does it allow us to be more flexible and focus on each of our student's needs, but we are also committed to:
+WAHAHA is proud to be a smaller-sized Japanese school in Fukuoka, allowing us to maintain a cozy, friendly and family-like atmosphere.
+Not only does this allow us to be more flexible and focus on each and every one of our students' needs on an individual basis, but we also strive to:

-1. Provide the best learning environment.
-Students come from different countries, with different occupations and are at various ages.
-However, everyone is eager to learn.
-WAHAHA provides the best learning environment for each student to accomplish his/her goal.
+At WAHAHA, many different nationalities, backgrounds and ages are represented among our students.
+But what all our students have in common is that everyone is eager to learn.
+WAHAHA provides the best learning environment for each student to accomplish his/her goals.